 Tennis-Jo-Wilfried Tsonga v Rafa Nadal

-LONDON, July 5 (Reuters) - A look at the records of France's Jo-Wilfried Tsonga and Spain's Rafa Nadal before their third-round match at Wimbledon on Saturday (prefix number denotes seeding):
+July 6 (Reuters) - A look at the records of France's Jo-Wilfried Tsonga and Spain's Rafa Nadal before their third-round match at Wimbledon on Saturday (prefix number denotes seeding):

 JO-WILFRIED TSONGA